Our HistoryA Brief History of the Company

 After the B. F. Saul Company became well established in the community, B. F. Saul, at the age of 27, founded the Home Savings Bank, which rapidly became the leading retail bank in the City.
 In 1919, he merged it with the American Security and Trust Company.
 In 1969 B. F. Saul II founded Chevy Chase Bank, which flourished for 40 years.
 Chevy Chase Bank was acquired by Capital One in 2009.

 Today the B. F. Saul Company concentrates on the ownership, development and construction of real estate.
 It also has large property management, leasing and insurance departments.
-The Saul Company has a large hotel division, which owns and manages 19 hotels with 3,437 rooms.
+The Saul Company has a significant hospitality group, which owns and manages 20 hotels with 3,600 rooms and further assets under development.
 The Saul Company owns and manages a portfolio of office buildings, office parks, shopping centers and apartments.

 In the early 1990's the Saul Company started Saul Centers, a New York Stock Exchange listed REIT, which invests primarily in shopping centers and commercial buildings.
 It is considered one of the most successful REITs of its kind in the country.